-Accurate inspections of parenteral product packaging is critical to protect consumer safety.
-Parenterals are products are that patients take via an intravenous, intramuscular or subcutaneous injection, entering the blood stream very quickly and are often used in emergency situations.
-That’s why, these types of products must be perfectly safe and have no characteristics that would compromise their integrity during storage so that they can be injected safely when used.
+Accurate inspection of parenteral product packaging is critical to protect consumer safety.
+Parenterals are products that patients take via an intravenous, intramuscular or subcutaneous injection, entering the blood stream very quickly and are often used in emergency situations.
+These types of products must be perfectly safe and have no characteristics that would compromise their integrity during storage so that they can be injected safely when used.

 Appropriate inspection of injectable products is particularly important for the pharmaceutical industry and poses a number of significant challenges that can be addressed in effective and innovative ways, including through the use of next-gen technologies like neural networks.

 For many reasons, more and more pharmaceutical companies are choosing plastic for their injectable product packaging.
-First and foremost, this material offers major advantages over glass (primarily, it won’t break).
+This material offers major advantages over glass (primarily, it won’t break).
 However, plastic poses significant challenges during packaging inspections, because it is less transparent than glass and its optical characteristics are more variable, making it more difficult to analyse using Visual Inspection methods.

 Traditionally Visual Inspection technology uses blob analysis, and is based on video cameras that collect images of the product from various angles, with the product both still and in motion.
 The images are then sent to software that can identify groups of connected pixels and identify them as “blobs”, that is, uniform regions of the product having unexpected characteristics.
 By identifying these regions, the machine can automatically classify the product as not meeting the required quality standards, since blobs could indicate the presence of a crack, a foreign body or particulate matter inside the container, an inclusion in the packaging wall, etc.